Born Free Foundation: History

 In 1985 following a Zoo Check investigation into conditions at Blackpool Tower Circus, exposed in the Sunday Mirror, an ongoing campaign was launched to ban wild animals in circuses, which contributed to this activity being banned in Scotland in 2017, and England and Wales in 2020.
-In 1986 an investigation into the mental state of polar bears in UK zoos reported that 80% were behaving abnormally, leading to ‘Zoos Driving Bears Mad’ headlines in the media.
+In 1986 an investigation into the mental state of polar bears in UK zoos reported that 80% were behaving abnormally, leading to 'Zoos Driving Bears Mad' headlines in the media.

 In 1987, six rescued tigers were relocated from a beast wagon at Cross Brothers Circus in Kent, England, to 15-acre forest sanctuary in Bangalore, India.

 In 1989, the Foundation (then known as Zoo Check) was commissioned by the European Union to undertake the first comprehensive census of European Zoos.
 Subsequent work led to the EU Zoos Directive which, today, requires all EU zoos to be licensed by the relevant national authority.

 In the same year, campaigning by Zoo Check, together with others, led to the approval of an international ivory trade ban.
-Ongoing work by the Foundation throughout the 1990’s and up to the present day, as a member of the Species Survival Network (a coalition of wildlife organisations established with Born Free’s help in 1993 which works within the United Nation’s Convention on International Trade in Endangered Species framework to reduce the negative impact of international wildlife trade), has sought to prevent efforts to weaken the global ban and to help bring in domestic ivory trade control measures in its support.
+Ongoing work by the Foundation throughout the 1990s and up to the present day, as a member of the Species Survival Network (a coalition of wildlife organisations established with Born Free's help in 1993 which works within the United Nation's Convention on International Trade in Endangered Species framework to reduce the negative impact of international wildlife trade), has sought to prevent efforts to weaken the global ban and to help bring in domestic ivory trade control measures in its support.

-In 1992, the Foundation enabled three of the UK’s last captive dolphins to be successfully returned to the wild in the Caribbean, while tighter UK standards (following a 1988 survey) lead to end of dolphinariums in the UK in 1993.
+In 1992, the Foundation enabled three of the UK's last captive dolphins to be successfully returned to the wild in the Caribbean, while tighter UK standards (following a 1988 survey) lead to end of dolphinariums in the UK in 1993.

-In 1992 Born Free began to support the world’s longest running wild elephant study by Cynthia Moss and her team in Amboseli National Park, Kenya; made world-famous in the BBC TV series Echo of the Elephants.
+In 1992 Born Free began to support the world's longest running wild elephant study by Cynthia Moss and her team in Amboseli National Park, Kenya; made world-famous in the BBC TV series Echo of the Elephants.
 Support continues.

 In 1993 the Zoochotic Report investigation by Bill Travers, backed by animal psychologist Roger Mugford, catalogued widespread, severely abnormal animal behaviour in zoos across Europe.

-Long-term support for Orcalab’s work to monitor wild orca in Canada began in 1994, the world’s longest running study of wild cetaceans, support for which continues to the present day.
+Long-term support for Orcalab's work to monitor wild orca in Canada began in 1994, the world's longest running study of wild cetaceans, support for which continues to the present day.

-Born Free partnered with the Ethiopian Wolf Conservation Programme within the University of Oxford’s Wildlife Conservation Research Unit (WildCRU) in 1995, a major ongoing initiative to protect the world’s rarest canid.
+Born Free partnered with the Ethiopian Wolf Conservation Programme within the University of Oxford's Wildlife Conservation Research Unit (WildCRU) in 1995, a major ongoing initiative to protect the world's rarest canid.

-Individual wild animal rescues continu, with a total of 50 lions, 19 tigers and 12 leopards rehomed in global sanctuaries.
+Individual wild animal rescues continue, with a total of 50 lions, 19 tigers and 12 leopards rehomed in global sanctuaries.

 In 1998 Born Free helped create a chimpanzee sanctuary on 100 acres of rainforest on Ngamba Island, Uganda, to rehouse dozens of orphan chimps rescued from the exotic pet and bushmeat trade.